g-mero/esday/docs/plugins/quarterOfYear.md

 # QuarterOfYear

-QuarterOfYear gets or sets the quarter and adds support for formatting Token `Q`.
+QuarterOfYear gets or sets the quarter and adds support for the formatting Token `Q`.
 Setting the quarter does not affect the time of an EsDay instance.

 ## Method signatures